 - Can you take 4 steps (its okay if need to limp)?
 NO? –> GET AN XRAY

 - Do you have tenderness/pain around your medial or lateral malleoli (the little bone bumps on either side of your ankle)?
+Specifically the back side of the bones?
 YES? –> GET AN XRAY

 - Do you have tenderness/pain around the base of the 5th metatarsal (bump on the lateral/outside portion of your foot; halfway between your heel and your little toe)?
 YES? –> GET AN XRAY